Best LiPo Batteries for Micro FPV Drones (1S, 2S, 3S, 4S | 300mAh to 1000mAh)

 • Value: 1/5

-I have absolutely no idea why this pack is priced so high while its claimed C rating and performance are lower than the other better packs from GNB.
+I’m puzzled as to why this pack is priced so high when its claimed C-rating and performance are lower than other superior packs from GNB.

 GNB 2S 450mAh 80C HV